 Hon.
 Mayor and Members of the City Council:

-The next Regular City Council meeting is scheduled for Tuesday, January 11th, 2022.
-Closed Session Begins at 5:00 PM, followed by the Regular Meeting of the Richmond City Council at 6:30 PM.
-The agenda may be found by clicking this link.
+The next Regular City Council meeting is scheduled for Tuesday, January 18th, 2022.
+Closed Session Begins at 5:00 PM, followed by the Special Meeting of Richmond Housing Authority at 6:25 PM.
+The Regular Meeting of the Richmond City Council begins at 6:30 PM and the agenda may be found by clicking this link.

 - Coronavirus (COVID-19) Updates